ouyang6559/runbanbot/README.md

 #### cannot listen on the TCP port: listen tcp4 :5432: bind: address already in use

 PostgreSQL is already running on your machine.
 You can change `PG_PORT` in `.env` to another port, such as `5433`, then restart.

+#### no matching manifest for linux/arm64/v8 in the manifest list entries

+Your computer's CPU architecture is ARM.
+You need to modify `docker-compose.yml` and uncomment line 26, specifying `platform: linux/amd64`.